Build a Homelab server using an old laptop

 Then start the nginx service.

-Note: For applying for SSL certificates and automatic renewal, refer to the article Deploy a Self-Hosted MEMOS Note System #SSL Certificate.
+Note: For applying SSL certificates and automatic renewal, please refer to the article Deploying a Self-hosted MEMOS Note System#SSL Certificate.

 Now you can access the fnos.xxxxx.com domain and reach Feiniu deployed in the PVE virtual machine.

-Note: If a 502 error occurs when accessing the domain, you can check the nginx logs.
+Note: If you encounter a 502 error when accessing the domain, you can check the nginx logs.

 1